Danot3/shopify_infastructure_challenge/README.md

 Description:
-    Using Python Flask to host a web service and sqlite3 as the database image repository for any images
+    Using Python Flask to host a web service and sqlite3 as the database.
+    Simple image repository for any images

 Feature to add:

     add ability to buy items

     add and delete images from repo